-- Laws regulating charter and traditional public schools be drafted to encourage both systems to coexist in an efficient manner and that charter laws not increase fiscal, academic, or other burdens on traditional public schools. - The state adhere to a rigorous authorization process when granting charters. - The state require charter schools to meet appropriate financial accountability and academic performance standards before allowing them to continue or expand. - Charter governing board members receive training commensurate with training required for public school board members. - The Texas Education Agency (TEA) prohibit charter schools from creating exclusionary expulsion or enrollment policies. - The UIL, Legislature, commissioner of education, and State Board of Education (SBOE) prevent unfair recruitment by charter schools.
+- Laws regulating charter and traditional public schools be drafted to encourage both systems to coexist in an efficient manner and that charter laws not increase fiscal, academic, or other burdens-challenges to the sustainability or effectiveness ofen traditional public schools. - The state adhere to a rigorous authorization process when granting charters. - The state require charter schools to meet appropriate financial accountability and academic performance standards before allowing them to continue or expand. - Charter governing board members receive training commensurate with training required for public school board members. - The Texas Education Agency (TEA) prohibit charter schools from creating exclusionary expulsion or enrollment policies. - The UIL, Legislature, commissioner of education, and State Board of Education (SBOE) prevent unfair recruitment by charter schools.